Ants of Louisiana (species list)

 Joe MacGown

-The following list includes 137 species.
-Twenty-six species are considered to be introduced.
-Species on the following list are from literature records, from AntWeb (Louisiana Ants), and from collections made by the MEM.
+The following list includes 142 species.
+Twenty-nine species are considered to be introduced.
+Species on the following list are from literature records, from AntWeb (Louisiana Ants), specimens in the Louisiana State Arthropod Collection (LSAC) that were examined by MacGown, and from collections made by the MEM.
 The most recent study of Louisiana ants was done by Shawn Dash (2005), who did a masters thesis on the subject.
 His work built on an earlier study done by Moser and Blum (1960).

 Clicking on a species name will lead to a page with further information and photographs of that species.
 Although species pages are at various levels of progress, most pages now have representative photographs of at least workers of the species.
 In addition to the photographs of ants taken by Joe MacGown at the Mississippi Entomological Museum (MEM), many photos are used, with permission, from AntWeb, a web site about ants of the world with amazing photos.
 Another site with photographs of ants is "Discover Life."
 The Discover Life site provides a list of North American ants with photos at "Kinds of Ants, Ants of North America Page".
 On each individual MEM species page, a link is provided (at the bottom of the page) for that species on both the AntWeb site and the Discover Life ant site.

-The list presented is arranged by subfamily, tribe, and genus according to Bolton (2003).
-Names follow Bolton (1995), except Dorymyrmex, which follows Snelling (1995); Pyramica, which follows Bolton (2000); Aphaenogaster, which follows Umphrey (1996); Pheidole, which follows Wilson (2003); and Crematogaster, which follows Johnson (1988) and Deyrup (2003).
+The list presented is arranged by subfamily, tribe, and genus according to Bolton (2014).
 For species that are introduced or considered to be pest species, that designation is given following the species name.
 For species whose origin is uncertain, the word "introduced" is followed by the "?" symbol.
 Similarly, for questionable pest species, the word "pest" is followed by the "?" symbol.
 Pest species include species that are considered to be serious pests, in that they may cause significant damage or health problems, to mild, nuisance pests.
-Species that are in the Mississippi Entomological Museum (MEM), literature records, web based records, and/or other citations of records are noted in brackets following the species name (note that not all published records are given).
+Species that are in the Mississippi Entomological Museum (MEM), Louisiana State Arthropod Collection (LSAC), literature records, web based records, and/or other citations of records are noted in brackets following the species name (note that not all published records are given).

 Family Formicidae